JozsefKiss90/next-platform/README.md

 ## 📧 Contact

-For any inquiries or contributions, feel free to reach out.
+For any inquiries or contributions, feel free to reach out through esportkutatas@gmail.com.

 ---